davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -save-temps=obj

-  Store the usual temporary intermediate files permanently.
+  Store the usual 'temporary' intermediate files permanently.
 If the :option:`-o` option is used, the temporary files are based on the object file.
 If the :option:`-o` option is not used, the :option:`-save-temps=obj` switch behaves like :option:`-save-temps`.